thexmanxyz/network-share-reconnecter/README.md

 * debug - enable or disable debug dialogs on current reconnection state

 ## Features
-* automatic reconnection of network drives / shares
+* automatic reconnection of network drives / shares on logon or unlock workstation
 * stealth (operates without exposing any prompts or windows)
 * determines availability and accessability
 * polling, retry and fallback